-• retrieve chat log: the client wishes to retrieve a chat log from the server, which he further has to process before displaying.
+• retrieve chat log: the clients wish to retrieve a chat log from the server, which they have to process before displaying.

 On the server side:

 - ack: the server will send an acknowledgement (ack) message to confirm a successful registration or deregistration. - error: the server will send an error message when there is a problem decoding the message.
 The message type will be "error" and in the body there will be an integer number representing an error code.
 For a detailed description of each error code check class ch.ethz.inf.vs.a3.message.ErrorCodes from the code skeleton.